ventilate-schools/ventilate-schools.github.io/tools-for-working-on-entries.md

 have found.
 Know too that even Wikipedia can be inaccurate for periods of time.
 This was a real moment in Wikipedia's
 history: [many years of fake Scots language articles added without detection](https://en.wikipedia.org/wiki/Scots_Wikipedia#:~:text=These%20articles%20have%20been%20described%20as%20%22English%20written%20in%20a%20Scottish%20accent%2C%22%20with%20gibberish%20and%20nonsensical%20words%20and%20spellings%20not%20present%20in%20any%20Scots%20dialect).

-# Initial population of area data with plenty of TODOs
+# Initial population of area data

+An area is a whole small country, a state or province.
+Maybe even a city if it is large.
+Initial population will lead to a lot of TODOs markers for people to replace with facts after population.

 For a state, province, city, we'd already made a simple list of school districts (not always called districts).
 Wikipedia sometimes has that.
 If it is tabular online, you can paste it into Excel or GoogleSheets then pick out the first column just to get the district names.